What do Houses Look Like in Bolivia? A Full Overview & Details

 • Urubo in Santa Cruz

-In these wealthy neighborhoods on the boundaries of these cities, resting and vacation homes will look very luxurious.
+In these affluent neighborhoods on the outskirts of these cities, vacation and retreat homes often appear very luxurious.

-In rural areas, far away from cities and other larger towns, people usually live in homes made with adobe in both the Altiplano and tempered regions, but made with wood and bricks in rural tropical regions.
+In rural areas, far from cities and larger towns, people typically live in homes made of adobe in both the Altiplano and temperate regions, but constructed with wood and bricks in rural tropical regions.
 These homes are often surrounded by fields and pastures, as well as livestock.

 Rural house in the Altiplano, La Paz, Bolivia